laura-rieger/deep-explanation-penalization/readme.md

 - the [src](src) folder contains the core code for running and penalizing contextual decomposition
 - in addition, we run experiments on 4 datasets, each of which are located in their own folders
   - notebooks in these folders show demos for different kinds of text
-- tested with python 3.6 and pytorch 1.0

 # examples